Silvana-Murillas/Silvana-Murillas/README.md

 - 🌱 I’m currently learning **New technologies and frameworks**

-- 👯 I’m looking to collaborate on **in projects that involve technologies that I know**
+- 👯 I’m looking to collaborate on ** projects that involve technologies that I know**

 - 💬 Ask me about **Javascript,React,Redux,Express,PostgreSQL,MongoDB**